DGX Spark / GB10 Cluster Cable

 Lenovo ThinkStation PGX Cluster Cable: 0.5m QSFP112 400G DAC

 To cluster two Lenovo ThinkStation PGX AI workstations you need one 0.5m QSFP112 400G passive DAC cable across their dual 200Gb QSFP ports.
 The PGX is Lenovo's small-form-factor take on NVIDIA's GB10 Grace Blackwell platform, and its two QSFP ports expose the same ConnectX-7 controller as the DGX Spark, so it takes the exact cable NVIDIA approves in its Spark Stacking documentation (Amphenol NJAAKK0006 / Luxshare LMTQF022-SD-R spec).
-Petronella Technology Group, Inc. keeps it in stock at $159 with free US shipping, while distributors quote $179 to $229 and are usually backordered.
+Petronella Technology Group, Inc. sells it at $159 with free US shipping, in stock, shipping in 1 to 3 business days.
+As of August 2026, retail listings for the same NVIDIA-approved spec run $176 to $285, NVIDIA's own marketplace lists it at $99.99 but is chronically out of stock, and Amphenol's factory-direct store shows its whole QSFP112 line on backorder.

 The ThinkStation PGX brings GB10 into Lenovo's enterprise workstation line, which is why IT teams tend to buy them through managed procurement and deploy them in pairs or small clusters rather than one at a time.
 When a second unit lands, the only part standing between two boxes and a working cluster is this cable, and it is the one component that does not come in the box.
 The PGX pairs a 20-core Arm CPU with a Blackwell GPU and 128 GB of unified LPDDR5x memory at up to 273 GB/s, then exposes clustering over two 200Gb QSFP ports.